The Community Development Advisory Committee’s

 - Building Development Services, Director and Chief Building Official Paul Lacina

-- Fire and Emergency Services, Fire and Paramedic Chief Bob Crawford
+- Fire and Emergency Services, Fire Chief Chris Case

 "CKPlan2035" contains strategic goals approved by Council.
 Each year the Community Development Department undertakes a review of its own work to ensure that its own direction and goals are in alignment with CKPlan2035.
 This Committee will provide input into this strategic direction and goals.